Boarding, Lessons, Trail Rides and Leases

 That's right!
 I offer in-depth "horse lessons' with the focus being on horses in their entirety, not just riding them.
 Students of all ages learn everything there is To know about the Horse.
 The goal is to gain enough knowledge to own a horse, so our students earn their way to the saddle with confidence and understanding.
 This is done by learning basic natural horsemanship techniques and a task by task curriculum that is flexible and comprehensive.
 In addition, subjects like worming, diagnosing and understanding lameness, health issues, anatomy and husbandry are extensively discussed.
 Our goal is to have students who are not only proficient riding, but equally knowledgeable on the care, maintenance and responsibility of horses and be multi-disciplined.

 Our horse lessons are great for ages 5-adult!
-These lessons are just over 1 hour long and enrolled students come rain or shine.
+These lessons are 1 hour long and enrolled students lessons happen in rain or shine.
 If the weather is to hot or too wet, we have classroom and craft activities!

 Horse Lessons Prices